Mojo's Bar: History

 The venue was formerly known as the Stoned Crow and the first performances there took place in the 1970s.
 In 1998, the venue was purchased by Phil Stevens and his wife Anna Chiovitti.
-They renamed it Mojos and refurbished the interior, installing new staging and red velvet curtains.
+They renamed it Mojo's Bar and refurbished the interior, installing new staging and red velvet curtains.

 The venue closed for three months in early 2020 due to the COVID-19 pandemic.
-900 people donated over $66,000 to help with running costs while it was closed.
+900 people donated over to help with running costs while it was closed.

-In April 2021, there was public backlash against the behaviour of Mojos' co-owner and managing director Andrew Ryan.
+In April 2021, there was public backlash against the behaviour of Mojo's Bar's co-owner and managing director Andrew Ryan.
 Multiple artists cancelled gigs at the venue as a result.
-The controversy led Mojos to close for a month and Ryan's departure from the company.
+The controversy led to Mojo's Bar's closure for a month and Ryan's departure from the company.
 In August 2021, Triple-1-Three acquired Ryan's majority stake in the venue.

 In 2024, Michael Benson, Tony Papa-Adams and Paul Malone purchased the venue from Triple-1-Three.
-In October 2024, the venue was given a $60,000 grant for acoustic upgrades from the federal government's Revive Live program.
+In October 2024, the venue was given a grant for acoustic upgrades from the federal government's Revive Live program.
 In November 2024, the venue began operating as a bar on Wednesday to Saturday afternoons.
 It also announced further changes and renovations to improve the long-term financial viability of the venue.
 These included installing a new roof over the beer garden, using the green room as a vinyl record store when it is not required by performers, and reactivating the kitchen.
-In June 2025, Mojo's launched a crowdfunding campaign to raise $16,000 to help fund the renovations.
+In June 2025, Mojo's Bar launched a crowdfunding campaign to raise to help fund the renovations.